Helping to make Kansas government open and transparent

-Through its founding sponsors, the Elliott School, and other media outlets and citizens, the Coalition is dedicated to the principle that open government is essential to a democratic society.
+The Coalition is dedicated to the principle that open government is essential to a democratic society.
 Its major focus is to promote open government through publications, videos, and education.
 It works to strengthen application of existing open meetings and open records laws and to monitor legislative activities related to open government at all levels of government.

 Kansas Open Meetings and Open Records Acts